kalavai-net/kalavai-client/README.md

 # Turn everyday devices into your own AI cluster

-> Kalavai is a self-hosted platform that turns **everyday devices** into your very own AI cluster.
-Do you have an old desktop or a gaming laptop gathering dust?
-Aggregate resources from multiple machines and **say goodbye to CUDA out of memory errors**.
+> Kalavai is a **self-hosted** platform that turns **everyday devices** into your very own AI cluster.
+Home desktops, gaming laptops, work computers, cloud VMs...Aggregate resources from multiple machines and **say goodbye to CUDA out of memory errors**.
 Deploy your favourite open source LLM, fine tune it with your own data, or simply run your distributed work, zero-devops. **Simple.
 Private.
 Yours.**

 This repository contains:
 - Releases of our [free CLI](#install): turn your devices into AI-capable servers.